SaraPido/data-explorer-chatbot/resources/nlu/data/nlu_data_a.md

 - male
 - female

-## synonym:has salary
+## synonym:with salary
 - have salary
-- with salary
+- has salary

 ## synonym:was born
 - with birth date